petermp79/coding-challenges/README.md

 to say the least.
 Not to mention, there are sensitive people who are not comfortable to write code with others watching over their shoulder or under pressure.

 People of my generation were not trained to do this stupid thing to others.
-As mentioned earlier, we were trained not to memorize, but to be able to perform research and come up with innovative solutions.
+In the past, the purpose of an interview is to make sure the candidates have proper training and experience to do the job.
 That's how we recruited people.
-I went through many startups of my own and worked for big companies and, in the process, hired hundreds of software engineers in my career.
-Among them, only one candidate is required to do a take-home coding task to prove to me that he can do the job before I hire him.
+I went through many startups of my own and others.
+I also worked for some big companies and, in the process, I hired hundreds of software engineers in my career.
+Yet, there was only once occasion when I requested a candidate to do a take-home small project to make sure he has the right skills to do the job.

-More serious is that, nowadays, many companies in the industry are blindly copied and incorporated this whole stupid coding challenge culture without thinking how it is going to effect someone else's career and life.
-Apparently, they all hope that the coding challenge will help them to pick out people with high IQ.
-Yet, this culture will most likely lead to the creation of a pool of coding monkeys rather than scientists.
+Unfortunately, nowadays, many companies in the industry are blindly copied and incorporated this whole stupid coding challenge culture without thinking how it is going to effect someone else's career and life.
+Apparently, they all hope that the coding challenge will help them to pick out people with the highest IQ.
+Yet, in my opinion, this culture will most likely lead to the creation of a pool of coding monkeys rather than scientists as everyone will have to go through coding challenge training in order to get a job.
+It also causes lost of income to the candidates as it will take much more longer for them to get a job.

 Dont agree with me?
-Google "coding challenge", you will find tons of so-called algorithm experts trying to cashing in on people who are desparately need a job to feed their family.
+Google "coding challenge", you will find tons of so-called algorithm experts trying to cashing in on people who are desparately need a job.

 Well, after this experience, I think I would better spend my time working on my own projects instead of wasting my time going through this whole coding "ritual" that someone wants me to go through as part of their recruitment process.
 There are so many other interesting things that I want to spend my productive time on.

+I am done with coding challenge.

 ------  About the coding tests you found on this repo ------------------------